-According to a survey by the Federal Environment Agency (FEA) more than 50 percent of the respondents find construction noise annoying, the majority even very annoying.
-So this kind of noise ranks before industrial noise or the noise emitted by railway vehicles.
-In the face of increasingly and intensified building activities the application of low-noise building machinery has not produced any essential change so far, especially at urban building sites.
+According to a survey conducted by the Federal Environment Agency, more than 50% of all respondents feel that construction noise is annoying, the majority of them even very annoying.
+This kind of noise ranks before industrial or rail noise.
+The use of quieter construction machinery has done little to change this situation in view of increasingly mechanized and intensified construction processes, especially at urban building sites.

-There are ways and means to react to continuous noise, e.g. by selecting the place of residence or appropriate windows and facades and by building noise barriers.
-But there are not yet any efficient as well as economic solutions to respond to temporary noise sources in the vicinity.
-Moreover, the loudness of noise is considerable and varies permanently so that those, who are involved, can hardly get acquainted.
+It is possible to react to continuous noise, e.g. by selecting the place of residence, appropriate windows and facades or by erecting noise barriers.
+But there are no efficient and at the same time economic solutions so far to respond to temporary noise sources in the neighborhood.
+Moreover, the sounds reach considerable volumes and are constantly changing, making it very difficult for those affected to get used to them.

-The economic effects range from reductions of rent to restrictions to operate the building site so that acoustic and cost-efficient alternatives for temporary noise control against construction noise must be found.
+The economic effects range from rent reductions to restrictions to operate the building site, so that acoustic and cost-efficient alternatives for temporary noise control against construction site noise are required.

-Thin films or membranes are too light for noise control purposes!
+Thin foils or membranes are too light for sound insulation purposes!
 It was the objective of research projects at the Fraunhofer IBP and the University Stuttgart to eliminate this prejudice.
-In the process, detailed research was performed in the field of accoustics, i.e. reflection, absorption and diffraction at acoustic screens, as well as with regard to the economic balance.
+In the process, detailed research was performed in the field of acoustics, i.e. reflection, absorption and diffraction at acoustic screens, as and an economic balance was sought.

-The solution is to be found in double-leaf inflatable elements, which almost achieve an impact comparable to concrete walls with the typical dimensions of noise control barriers.
-This impact can be verified and designed by means of the developed computation methods.
-Practicability was also tested.
-Application at site is carried out without any difficulties, indicating the high potential of mobility and flexibility.
-With regard to acoustics the predicted values of noise reduction of light screens could be demonstrated by audibility.
+The solution consists of double-leaf inflatable elements, which achieve an effect almost comparable to concrete walls with the typical dimensions of noise control barriers.
+This effect can be confirmed and designed by means of the developed calculation methods.
+The practical suitability was also tested.
+Application on the construction site was carried out without any difficulties and showed the high potential for mobility and flexibility.
+With regard to acoustics, the predicted values of noise reduction of light screens could be audibly demonstrated.